 The usual range for resting heart rate is anywhere between 60 and 90 beats per minute.
 Above 90 is considered high.
 An increase in your resting heart rate over time may be a signal of heart trouble ahead.

-Many factors influence resting heart rate.
+Many factors influence your resting heart rate.
 Genes play a role.
 Aging tends to speed it up.
-Regular exercise tends to slow it down.
-(In his prime, champion cyclist Lance Armstrong had a resting heart rate of just 32 beats per minute.)
-Stress, medications, and medical conditions also influence the heart rate.
+Regular exercise tends to slow your heart rate down.
+(In his prime, champion cyclist Miguel Indurain had a resting heart rate of just 28 beats per minute.)
+Stress, medications, and medical conditions also influence your resting heart rate.

 Although 90% sounds like a huge and scary increase, let me put it in perspective.
 Among the group whose heart rates stayed under 70 throughout the study, there were 8.2 deaths per 10,000 people per year.
 Among those whose heart rates rose above 85, there were 17.2 deaths per 10,000 people per year.

-You can slow your resting heart rate by doing things that are also well known to help maintain a healthy heart:
+By doing these four things you can start to lower your resting heart rate and also help maintain a healthy heart:

-Reduce stress.
-Performing the relaxation response, meditation, tai chi, and other stress-busting techniques lowers the heart rate over time.
+- Reduce stress.
+Performing the relaxation response, meditation, tai chi, and other stress-busting techniques lowers the resting heart rate over time.

-Lose weight if necessary.
+- Lose weight if necessary.
 The larger the body, the more the heart must work to supply it with blood.
-Losing weight can help slow an elevated heart rate.
+Losing weight can help slow an elevated resting heart rate.